-We live in a society that does not give the right value to patience.
+We live in a society that does not give the right value to patients.
 The important people, those who have power, do not wait, do not respect the shifts, jump the lines.
-Since our childhood we are taught the classic idea that if we want something we must go and get it.
-True, determination is important, but it is even more important to learn to be patient, to understand that success is wisdom, they need time.
+Since our childhood, we are taught the classic idea that if we want something we must go and get it.
+True, a determination is important, but it is even more important to learn to be patient, to understand that success is wisdom, they need time.

 We must adopt a demanding point of view.
-We must not allow ourselves to be carried away by the demon of haste, but only by the desire to know, to reach our truth about what we see, hear or read.
+We must not allow ourselves to be carried away by the demon of haste, but only by the desire to know, to reach our truth about what we see, hear, or read.
 It is certainly not a passive ability, indeed it is the exact opposite.
-There is no process that requires so much activity, dynamism and open-mindedness as cognitive patience.
+No process requires so much activity, dynamism, and open-mindedness as cognitive patience.

 If we look at the world hurriedly, we can no longer grasp its secrets.
 If we rush to get information quickly from anywhere in our surroundings, we often end up with half-truths.
 If we do not use our critical, analytical and reflective capacity, we will end up believing in falsehoods or we will miss the most relevant nuances of our reality.

 It is important to understand that losing our cognitive patience makes us much more vulnerable to demagogy.
 In a world obsessed with haste and governed by this information that is transmitted within a few seconds, we all have an obligation to ourselves: to be prudent, demanding and meticulous.

 This post was published on February 22, 2019 8:50 pm